• Skip to main content

 Last season Morez set the Illini freshman record for season field goal percentage this campaign, finishing up at 64.7%.
 He then transferred to Michigan in the offseason, and his sophomore year saw him develop into the Wolverines leading rebounder (7.3 rpg) and second leading scorer (13.4 ppg).

-That says a lot, given how good this #1 seeded in the Midwest Regional Michigan team is.
+That says a lot, given how good this national championship Michigan team was.

 “I think I played very different from last year,” Johnson said about the growth he made from year one at Illinois to year two at Michigan. “especially on the defensive end, being able to guard one through five, showcase more, shooting the ball, more, pretty much over everything here.”